waylis/core/README.md

 **Waylis** is a Node.js package for interacting with your app’s backend through predefined chat scenes.
 It’s a complete solution that can free you from writing a separate frontend part.
 Abstracting user interaction into reusable dialog blocks, Waylis allows you to fully focus on business logic by automatically collecting, validating user input and displaying processing results.

+> [!WARNING]
+> Waylis is a new project and currently in beta phase.
+Updates released before version 1.0 may introduce breaking changes.

 ## Features

 -   **Wide range of usage**: from standalone offline tools to online services, from prototypes and demo showcases to production-ready solutions.
 -   **Built-in input validation**: accept only the data you need from users (strings, numbers, booleans, dates, files).
 -   **Configurable**: comes with flexible configuration.
 -   **Pluggable**: supports custom databases, file storages, loggers by implementing simple interfaces.
 -   **No heavy dependencies**: all core functions and the HTTP server are written using only the standard Node.js library.
 -   **Minimalistic web UI**: with responsive layout and themes.

 ## Quick start